The Hidden Story of Chemical Evolution in Local Star-Forming Nuclear Rings: Data preparation Population synthesis technique

 In summary, we use a grid with 52 age and ten metallicity values (520 SSPs in total).
 The metallicities go from [Z] $=0.5$ dex in steps of $\Delta [Z] = 0.25$ dex down to [Z] = $-1.75$ dex.
 The logarithmic age grid starts at $0.1$ Myr ages and goes up to 12.5 Gyr (see also Fig.~2 in \citet{Sextl2023} for an illustration of the grid).

 As stated in \citet{Sextl2025M83}, roughly one third of the models are $20$ Myr and younger.
 This is important for the analysis of very young stars and clusters, which we can expect in circumnuclear star-forming rings (ages $<5$ Myr as shown in \citet{Prieto2019}).
-We intentionally do not remove low-metallicity young SSPs to adjust the fit to choose higher metallicities in young populations, as, for example, proposed in \citet{Freitas2023, SilvaLima2025}.
-In contrast, we will see that the lowest [Z] value is not taken at all by our analysis algorithm and that all regular SF rings in our sample are indeed metal rich or close to solar at the present time.
+We intentionally do not remove young low-metallicity SSPs to adjust the fit to choose higher metallicities in young populations.
+We note that \citet{Freitas2023, SilvaLima2025} had to make such exclusions because some of the low metallicity MILES SSP templates were deemed unsafe by \citet{Vazdekis2015}.\\ In our work, we use MILES as one library among several others and find that the lowest [Z] value is not taken at all by our analysis algorithm and that all regular SF rings in our sample are indeed metal rich or close to solar at the present time.
 In Section \ref{youngtempl}, we further test the severe consequences of a smaller age grid, removing the youngest SSPs ($<6$ Myr and $<30$ Myr respectively) and running the fitting procedure again.